bruluk5w/BrainDiff/README.md

 ***
 ![alt text](banner.png?raw=true)
 ***
-Repository for group 4 "Comparative Visualization of Brain Anatomy Variability" in Visualisierung medizinischer Daten an der TU Wien.
+Repository for group 4 "Comparative Visualization of Brain Anatomy Variability" in Visualisierung medizinischer Daten at TU Wien.

 Implemented techniques were inspired by: